 \section{Abstract}

-We present the \textbf{Variational Phasor Circuit (VPC)}, a deterministic classical learning architecture operating on the continuous $S^1$ unit circle manifold.
-Inspired by variational quantum circuits, VPC replaces dense real-valued weight matrices with trainable phase shifts, local unitary mixing, and structured interference in the ambient complex space.
-This phase-native design provides a unified method for both binary and multi-class classification of spatially distributed signals.
-A single VPC block supports compact phase-based decision boundaries, while stacked VPC compositions extend the model to deeper circuits through inter-block pull-back normalization.
-Using synthetic brain--computer interface benchmarks, we show that VPC can decode difficult mental-state classification tasks with competitive accuracy and substantially fewer trainable parameters than standard Euclidean baselines.
-These results position unit-circle phase interference as a practical and mathematically principled alternative to dense neural computation, and motivate VPC as both a standalone classifier and a front-end encoding layer for future hybrid phasor--quantum systems.
+We present the Variational Phasor Circuit (VPC), a deterministic classical learning architecture on the continuous $S^1$ unit-circle manifold.
+Inspired by variational quantum circuits, VPC replaces dense weight matrices with trainable phase shifts, local unitary mixing, and structured interference in the ambient complex space, giving a unified method for binary and multi-class classification of spatially distributed signals.
+We evaluate VPC on real motor-imagery electroencephalography (EEG) from the PhysioNet Motor Movement/Imagery database (10 subjects, Common Spatial Pattern features, subject-wise cross-validation), where it attains a mean decoding accuracy of $0.60$---the highest among standard brain--computer-interface baselines (linear discriminant analysis, logistic regression, RBF-SVM, and a multilayer perceptron)---using an order of magnitude fewer parameters and the lowest cross-subject variance.
+We also characterize capacity honestly: with phase-only shifts and unitary mixing, VPC realizes a linear decision function in a fixed cosine/sine feature lifting, well matched to the largely separable band-power structure of EEG but unable to represent parity-type functions, a ceiling that depth does not raise.
+These results position unit-circle phase interference as a parameter-efficient alternative to dense neural computation for signal classification, and motivate VPC both as a standalone classifier and a front-end for hybrid phasor--quantum systems.